Scripter17/batch-shenanigans/contextmenu/README.md

 # Contextmenu
 ![Jank: 100%](https://img.shields.io/badge/Jank-100%25-red.svg)

 You know that menu that shows up whenever you right-click a file?
 That thing is called a context menu.
 Many programs modify it in order to make using said program more convenient.

 You may want to add some stuff to it yourself, but going through the registry can be a hassle, and using a program might not give you all the features you want.
 That is why I created this program.
-It is a simple command-line interface that allows you to add stuff to the context menu simply.
+It's a simple command-line interface that allows you to add stuff to the context menu simply.
 ## The help command
 ```batch
 contextmenu /?